dreamcatcher-tech/network/Inbox/2025-08-14 1041 resources as the read access.md

 >[!danger] Depends:

+> Every call that is a read thing should be redone as a resource

 then the tools just loop back in to reading resources, rather than sending actions into artifact.

 it still bothers me that artifact is somehow different to mcp ?